Siddhant0701/Rock-Paper-Scissors-AI-Player/README.md

 The goal is to make a model that can predict a human's next move based on historical data.
 There are many possible ways to achieve this:

-- Statistical methods
+- Statistical/Mathematical methods
-- `Recurrent Neural Networks`
+- `Recurrent Neural Networks`/`LSTM networks`
-- `LSTM networks`
 - `Decision Trees`
   - `Random Forest`
   - `XGBoosted Trees`